-"Reference Banks" means four major banks selected by the Calculation Agent in the interbank market that is most closely connected with the Reference Rate.
+"Reference Banks" means four major banks selected by the Issuer or an agent of the Issuer in the interbank market that is most closely connected with the Reference Rate.

 "Reference Day" means each U.S. Government Securities Business Day in the relevant Interest Accrual Period, other than any U.S. Government Securities Business Day in the Lock-out Period.